abstract road

 The State dropped the DUI.

-The defendant was stopped for speeding.
-The officer observed the defendant to have an odor of alcohol and red/glassy eyes.
-The defendant then refused the roadside tests on video tape and was arrested for DUI.
+The defendant was stopped for speeding and continuously weaving.
+The officer observed the defendant to have an odor of alcohol, slurred speech, and glassy eyes.
+According to the officer, he failed the field sobriety tests and was arrested for DUI.
 After his arrest, he refused the breath test.
+The entire incident, including the alleged driving pattern, was captured on video tape.

 The State dropped the DUI.